Study in UK

 Research personally and don't rely on agents or consultants.
 They must verify with medical universities themselves in a different context.

-They must ensure that the selected medical college is recognised by NMC and is listed in the World Directory of Medical Schools (WDoMS).
+They must ensure that the selected medical college is recognised and is listed in the World Directory of Medical Schools (WDoMS).

 Also, it is crucial to ensure that the MBBS abroad curriculum and duration are as per the Indian medical education standards.
 The medical curriculum must include mandatory subjects as well, and the duration must be at least 54 months with an additional 1-year internship.

 As per the career planning, they must prepare for the licensing exam in advance.
-For say, medical graduates seeking the FMGE exam must verify the requirements and start preparing for it early.
+For example, medical graduates seeking the FMGE exam must verify the requirements and start preparing for it early.

 Indian medical students must ensure that they pay the tuition fees directly to the university and not to study consultants.
 This helps them to avoid MBBS fee scams.